dreamcatcher-tech/network/Inbox/2022-11-30 0950 Website Evolution Diagrams.md

 Use the [models of concurrency](https://zguide.zeromq.org/docs/chapter2/#The-Dynamic-Discovery-Problem) to describe workers and the power of their 'company' as a distributed system that attempts to process and burst and do so cheaply and quickly.
 Highlight how discovery is a problem that takes time and results in poor matches.
 Show how even basic modifications to the traditional company aspects can offer performance improvements.
 Can frame the problem as a messaging problem.

+Starting with the finished tooling, let us retrospect how we got here.
+We will attempt to model our software meta state progression - that is, the forces that shaped the construction of the software that we use to model and attibute at the meta level of software - the human reward level.

 ## Example
 ### Make a blockchain